 - Raise career awareness.
 This includes promoting a shared understanding of: skills and talents, interests, values and passions; learning and educational pathways; labour market realities (e.g., trends, opportunities); and promoting personal hope, belief, optimism, self-esteem, personal agency, confidence, resilience, adaptability, motivation, aspiration, and possibilities as important aspects in the career development journey.

 We also suggest looking at our Grants Database to get an idea of some of the projects and programs we have previously funded.

 What types of requests are NOT funded?

-The Counselling Foundation of Canada does not support the following types of requests:
+The Foundation does not support the following types of requests: